MarcosLottDito/redux/README.md

 ## what is state management?

-to explain the importance of state management and how redux can help us do that I created this simple diagram:
+to explain the importance of state management and how redux can help us do that i created this simple diagram:

 <p align="center">
   <img src="./public/readme1.png" alt="Diagram" width="600">